Home

 - With your permission, can I turn off the recording?

-This is how an adjuster will control the actual statement.
+This is how an adjuster will control the statement.
 The example above is a simple accident without any kind of coverage issue, severe injuries, and a simple layout of streets.
 More difficult accidents will require more extensive statements.